QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs

-We collect human judgment of our minimal pairs.
+We collect human judgment of our MPs.
 Following the arguments of \citet{van-der-lee-etal-2019-best}, we present our human evaluation methodology.

-\paragraph{Number of outputs.} We randomly selected 1,761 minimal pairs for annotation and 15 for practice\footnote{These practice annotations have been used to help annotators practice their tasks and adjust our guidelines; these examples have been discarded from the final dataset.}.
+\paragraph{Number of outputs.} We randomly selected 1,761 MPs for annotation and 15 for practice\footnote{These practice annotations have been used to help annotators practice their tasks and adjust our guidelines; these examples have been discarded from the final dataset.}.

-\paragraph{Presentation and interface.} We used a customized version of the Prodigy annotation tool \citep{prodigy_montani_honnibal}, and we present in \autoref{ann:clf_annotation} the interface (in French).
+\paragraph{Presentation and interface.} We used a customized version of the Prodigy annotation tool \citep{prodigy_montani_honnibal}, and we present the interface in \autoref{ann:clf_annotation} (in French).
 Annotators use our annotation procedure to annotate each instance randomly.

-\paragraph{Annotators.} We selected twelve native Quebec-French-speaking students at the \textbf{retracted for double-blind review} as our annotators.
+\paragraph{Annotators.} We selected twelve native Quebec-French-speaking students at the University Laval as our annotators.
 A meeting was held with them to introduce the task, instructions, and annotation guide and interface.
 Instructions included that they must spend at most 5 minutes per sentence pair.
 Furthermore, the 15 practice instances were annotated during a pilot phase to familiarize them with the task.
 Finally, during a second meeting after evaluating the practice instances, annotators received feedback and advice on what phenomena they should be cautious about.
 Recognizing the significant contribution of our annotators, they were remunerated fairly according to the University's hourly salary pay scale.
 Each annotator completed their work in at most 20 hours.
 We provide in-depth details of the evaluation setup in our Human Evaluation Datasheet \citep{shimorina2021human} in \autoref{ann:hed}.

-\paragraph{Annotation Procedure.} The annotators are prompted with a minimal pair, and they must select \textbf{one} sentence.
+\paragraph{Annotation Procedure.} The annotators are prompted with an MP, and they must select \textbf{one} sentence.
 The order in which the two sentences appear, either the grammatical or ungrammatical one first, is randomized to reduce the risk of an annotator always selecting the same response.

-\paragraph{Final Annotation.} To select the final label, we use a majority vote, and in case of ties, we randomly select one of the two options (2 occurrences).
+\paragraph{Final Annotation.} To select the final label, we use a majority vote, and in case of ties, we randomly select one of the two options (2 occur.).